-The account shows a deficit on Council Tax and Business Rates at 31 March 2023; as it did on 31 March 2022.
-The position continues to reflect the impact that Covid-19 had when there was a reduction in the amount billed and in year collection rates.
-Collection rates have continued to improve however since the pandemic, particularly on Business Rates, with 98% of the total sum collectable for 2022/23.
-This resulted in a significant reduction in the deficit in 2022/23.
-The collection rate for Council Tax was 96.84% which was a small improvement on last year.
-However, overall the deficit on Council Tax has increased, largely as a result of bad debt write offs and an increase in the allowance for bad debts.
-This show the impact the cost of living crisis is starting to have on this element of the fund.
+The account shows a deficit on Council Tax and Business Rates at 31 March 2024; as it did on 31 March 2023.
+Collection rates have continued to improve since the pandemic, particularly on Business Rates, with 98% of the total sum collectable for 2023/24.
+2023 saw the implementation of a national ratings revaluation, which resulted in a 3.7% reduction in York's gross rateable value.
+This year also saw a large number of outstanding appeals to the previous list (from 2017) settled, resulting in a reduction of net rates collectible as a result of prior year adjustments.
+This has been the main driver in the increase in the deficit for Business Rates.
+The collection rate for Council Tax was 97% which was a small improvement on last year.
+However, overall the deficit on Council Tax has increased, largely as a result of write offs of uncollectable amounts and an increase in the impairment allowance.
+This is as a result of the large reduction in arrears during the year which had increased significantly during the pandemic, as well as the ongoing impact from the cost of living crisis.
 This is covered in further detail in the Collection Fund notes section of the Accounts.